bkutasi/wasm-mandelbrot/README.md

 npx http-server .
 ```

-Then, open your browser and navigate to \`localhost:8000\`.
+Then, open your browser and navigate to `localhost:8000`.

 ## Contributing

 Contributions are welcome!
-Please read the contributing guidelines before making any changes.
+Open an issue for any suggestions.

 ## License

 This project is licensed under the GPLv3 License.
-See \`LICENSE\` for more information.